linkerd/website/linkerd.io/content/2/reference/proxy-log-level.md

 A module path represents the path to a Rust module.
 It consists of one or more module names, separated by `::`.

-A module name starts with a letter, and consists of alphanumeric characters and _.
+A module name starts with a letter, and consists of alphanumeric characters and `_`.

+The proxy's default log level is set to `warn,linkerd2_proxy=info`.